jguida941/contact-suite-spring-react/docs/architecture/2025-11-19-task-entity-and-service.md

 ## Definition of Done
 - All unit tests pass via `mvn verify`.
-- Line coverage: 98% on Task/TaskService classes (JaCoCo).
+- Line coverage: current JaCoCo reports 100% on mutated classes.
-- Mutation score: 98% on Task/TaskService classes (PITest report dated 2025-11-20).
+- Mutation score: PITest shows all mutants killed on Task/TaskService as of 2025-11-24.
 - Checkstyle and SpotBugs: zero new issues for Task-related files.
 - CodeQL and Dependency Check: no Task-specific findings as of 2025-11-20.
 - Public types/methods include Javadoc on Task and TaskService.